Chapter XIII: Collecting the Pledges

 Marty Moll and Jack Coleman were invaluable to our cause.
 They had been my student leaders in the Aquinas Mission Crusade.
 The St. John Fisher cause became for them a new crusade.

-Possibly the best wrap up of the campaign would be to resume the front page centre, 3 columns wide cut and story in the Democrat and Chronicle of Tuesday, February 24, 1948:
+Possibly the best wrap up of the campaign would be to resume the front page center, 3 columns wide cut and story in the Democrat and Chronicle of Tuesday, February 24, 1948:

 CATHOLIC COLLEGE DRIVE TOPS GOAL WITH 118 P.C.